Medically reviewed by Jill Johnson, FNP

 “I noticed a huge change in the overall health and fullness of my hairline.”

 “Now after 5 months I’m able to style waves first time in 10 years!”

 “I decided to jump right in and I'm so glad I did.
 I definitely feel ten years younger!”

 “In just as little over two and half months, I can really see the difference in thickness and in color.”

 “4-months strong and my confidence boosted back up to 100% using Hims, future me really does thank me.”

 “I’m a 34 year old father of two and have been using Hims for over a year now.
 My hair is back to what it was in my mid twenties.”

-Whether you’re certain that you’re working with fewer hair strands than you were a year ago, or just want to start taking care of your scalp health before the first sign of hair loss presents itself, there are options available to help you arrest the damage in its earliest stages, build strong hair and potentially create additional hair growth.
+Whether you’re certain that you’re starting to lose hair, or simply want to start taking better care of your scalp and hair before the first signs of hair loss present themselves, there are numerous options available to treat thinning hair and promote hair growth.